mousey/fifa-soccer-12-ultimate-team-data/README.md

 # Fun discoveries

 * Kristof Van Hout is the tallest player in the game.
 He's an OK goalkeeper, but a bit slow clumsy.
 I use him as a benchwarmer and only bring him on for last-minute corner kicks.
-Dude's taller than Crouch and connect headers with the force of a thousand suns.
+Dude's taller than Crouch and connects with headers with the force of a thousand suns.

 * Quero Is the smallest player in the game.
 Do it for the lulz.